youyanggu/covid19-forecast-hub-evaluation/README.md

 3. Clone the [COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub) repository: `git clone https://github.com/reichlab/covid19-forecast-hub.git`
 4. *(Optional)* Make sure that the COVID-19 Forecast Hub and this repository share the same parent.
 Otherwise, you would need to pass in the Forecast Hub location via the `--forecast_hub_dir` flag.
 5. Pick a Monday for the projection date (when the forecasts were generated), and pick a Saturday to evaluate those projections (e.g. Monday May 4 and Saturday June 13).
 We explain the reasoning for this [below](#details).
-6. Run the evaluation: `python evaluate_models.py 2020-05-04 2020-06-13`
+6. Run the evaluation: `python evaluate_models.py 2020-05-04 2020-06-13`.
 You can view a list of sample commands [here](evaluation_cmds.txt).
+7. *(Optional)* After you have generated several evaluations, you can summarize the evaluations: `python summarize_evaluations.py --weeks_ahead 4`.
+You can view a list of sample commands [here](summary_cmds.txt).

 ## Usage